imakris/glatter/README.md

 ## Tracing & error logging

 By default, messages go to stdout/stderr.
-Install a custom log handler only to redirect or integrate with your own logging.
+A custom log handler should only be installed to redirect or integrate with a different logging system.

 Two independent, opt‑in layers: